script

 1. Vendor Relations: Purchasing decisions should reflect a combination of the “lowest cost and best service or product” for the university.
 Personal gifts or gratuities from vendors (other than small items of a promotional nature, such as calendars, pens, and pencils) are not to be accepted.
 Any favoritism or special consideration in awarding purchase orders must be avoided.

-2. Conflict of Interest: An actual or potential conflict of interest occurs when a staff member is in a position to influence a decision that may result in a personal gain for that staff member or for a relative as a result of Drury University’s business dealings.
+1. Conflict of Interest: An actual or potential conflict of interest occurs when a staff member is in a position to influence a decision that may result in personal gain for that staff member or for a relative as a result of Drury University’s business dealings.
 For the purposes of this policy, a relative is any person who is related by blood or marriage, or whose relationship with the staff member is similar to that of persons who are related by blood or marriage.

 Staff members may not serve Drury well if they have an interest in an outside firm or organization with which the university is doing business.
 Moreover, appearances of conflict of interest may be similarly detrimental.
 When there is a circumstance where there is an actual conflict of interest or the potential for one, this should be disclosed to your supervisor for discussion and, if necessary, resolution.
-The resources of the university, including employees, facilities, supplies and equipment, are for exclusive use of Drury and may not be used for personal purposes, business or gain.
+The resources of the university, including employees, facilities, supplies, and equipment, are for exclusive use of Drury and may not be used for personal purposes, business or gain.

 Staff members have an obligation to conduct business within guidelines that prohibit actual or potential conflicts of interest.
 This policy establishes the framework within which Drury University wishes the institution to operate.
 The purpose of these guidelines is to provide general direction so that staff members can seek further clarification on issues related to the subject of acceptable standards of operation.
 Contact the Human Resources Director for more information or questions about conflict of interest.